-The PowerStation supports an optional PC/104 adapter.
-The PC/104 adapter allows you to connect PC/104 I/O expansion modules to the back of the unit for communicating with the ISA bus.
+The PowerStation comes equipped with a PC/104 adapter.
+The PC/104 adapter allows you to connect PC/104 I/O cards to the back of the unit for communicating with the ISA bus.

 Electrostatic Discharge Precautions

 Modern integrated electronic devices, especially CPUs and memory chips, are extremely sensitive to electrostatic discharges (ESD) and fields.
 Before you install the PC/104 adapter, be sure to follow these simple precautions to protect you and the PowerStation from harm resulting from ESD.